Chasa bon-puri: Major plot

 Like all oral myths, there are multiple versions of the Chasa Bonpuli.
-The best-known version, introduced in the Encyclopedia of Korean culture, is related here.
+The best-known version, introduced in the Encyclopedia of Korean Culture, is related here.

-King Beomu, who ruled the kingdom of Donggyeong, had seven sons, four of whom were blessed with long life, while three were not.
+King Beomu, who ruled the kingdom of Donggyeong, had seven sons, four of whom had a long life, while three did not.
 When the three sons were nine, the monk of Donggwaneumjeol died, saying to his student; "The lifespans of the three sons of King Beomu are fifteen years.
 Lengthen their lives by making them monks."

 After three years of mourning, the student took the three sons of King Beomu and made them monks.
 After the princes had been monks for three years, they returned home.
 Their mentor gave the advice to evade the realm of Gwayang, then sent them away with linen and silk.

 The princes, however, were famished, and entered the house of Gwayangsaeng, who lived in the realm of Gwayang.
 The wife of Gwayangsaeng (whose name is not given) gave the princes intoxicating wine, then poured molten oil into their ears.
 The wife then took the linen and silk and sank the cadavers in the Jucheon River.

 Seven days later, Gwayangsaeng's wife discovered three lotus blossoms floating on the Jucheon River.
 The wife took the flowers to her home.
 However, the flowers moved, attacking her whenever she approached them.
 Gwayangsaeng's wife finally threw them in the fireplace, where they morphed into three orbs.
 Gwayangsaeng's wife accidentally swallowed the orbs.
 Soon, she grew pregnant, and delivered three triplets.

 The triplets were very talented, and when they were fifteen, they were the first, second, and third best in the Gwageo examination.
 In celebration of their talents, they held a Munjeonje, a ritual to Munsin, the door god.
 As they bowed before the door, they all fell dead.

 Gwayangsaeng's wife constantly plagued the King of Gwayang, Gimchi Wonnim, to go to the Underworld and bring back Yeomra, the god of the dead, so that she may know the cause of their death.
 Gimchi Wonnim was forced to send one of his generals, Gangnim, to the Underworld.
 Gangnim had eighteen concubines, but one wife.
 Gimchi Wonnim asked all his ministers to meet him at dawn.
 However, Gangnim was drunk from a birthday party for his eighteenth mother-in-law (the mother of his eighteenth concubine), and was late to Gimchi Wonnim's summonings.
 Using this crime, Gimchi Wonnim sent Gangnim to capture Yeomra.

 Gangnim asked his concubines for help, but to no avail.
 However, his official wife gave him a siru-tteok after sacrificing two other siru-tteok to Jowangsin, the hearth goddess, and Munsin.
 His wife also gave him a green robe with a needle pierced on it and red paper with white writing.
 Then, Gangnim went on his way.